replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

    kubectl -n rook-ceph scale --replicas=0 deployment.apps/rook-ceph-operator
    ```

-1. Edit the rook-ceph-mon-endpoints ConfigMap to delete the mapping to the removed node:
+1. Edit the rook-ceph-mon-endpoints ConfigMap to delete the removed node from the `mapping`:

    ```
    kubect -n rook-ceph edit configmaps rook-ceph-mon-endpoints
    ```

-  _**Warning**_: Ensure that you remove the correct rook-ceph-mon-endpoint from the list.
-Removing the wrong rook-ceph-mon-endpoint can cause data loss.
+  _**Warning**_: Ensure that you remove the correct rook-ceph-mon-endpoint from the `mapping` field in the ConfigMap.
+Removing the wrong rook-ceph-mon-endpoint can cause unexpected behavior, including data loss.

 1. Find the name of the Pending mon pod: